Chet Mutryn

-Chester A. Mutryn (March 12, 1921 – March 24, 1995) was a professional American football halfback and defensive back in the All-America Football Conference and the National Football League.
-He was drafted by the Philadelphia Eagles in the 20th round of the 1943 NFL Draft.
+Chester A. Mutryn (March 12, 1921 – March 24, 1995) was an American professional football halfback and return specialist who played in the All-America Football Conference (AAFC) and the National Football League (NFL).
+He was drafted by the Steagles in the 20th round of the 1943 NFL draft.

 Early life

 He attended Xavier University after having exploits as quarterback for Cleveland Cathedral Latin High School (now known as Notre Dame-Cathedral Latin School).
 Mutryn excelled in football as well as basketball and baseball, lettering in all three sports.
 He played primarily as running back for Xavier while also serving as place kicker and defensive back.
 He led them in scoring each year while having All-Ohio honors.
 He was named to Xavier's Hall of Fame in 1981.
 He was drafted by the Philadelphia Eagles, but he served in World War II for the United States Navy.